dekarrin/jelly/README.md

 Go server framework to run projects that need websites and to learn building servers with Go.

+It grew out of the TunaQuest server.

+This readme will be updated with future releases.

 ## Dev Dependencies

 In general, Jelly can be developed on with no tools beyond whatever environment